gurjindertoor/grandExchange-price-tracker/README.md

+******Runescape Grand Exchange Database******
+****Description****
+This project is an application that uses JavaScript, Express.JS, Plotly, SQLite3, and APIs to interact with the Runescape Grand Exchange Database.
+It fetches the latest item information and prices from the Runescape Grand Exchange, stores it in a local SQLite database, and provides visualization using Plotly.

+****Features****
+- Fetches and updates data every five minutes from the Runescape Grand Exchange database.
+- Stores data in a local SQLite database.
+- Updates and deletes records from a SQLite database using JSON files.
+- Visualizes data using Plotly.
+****Setup and Installation****
+**Prerequisites**
+Make sure you have Node.js and npm installed in your system.
+If not, you can download them from https://nodejs.org/.

+**Installation**
+Clone the repo

 This project was built using JavaScript, Express.JS, Plotly, API endpoints, and SQLite3 for the database.
 Below is the link to visit the website as well as images.

 https://www.rsgraph.com